dejan2609/tutorial-swarm-storm/README.md

 ### TL;DR

 For those among you who prefer some quick results, we [prepared some scripts](https://github.com/Baqend/tutorial-swarm-storm/tree/master/scripts) for you!
-For the detailed step-by-step explanations, see below.
+They are all you need to deploy Swarm and Storm.
+However, for the sake of comprehensibility, we also provide a detailed step-by-step walk-through directly afterwards.
-Here are the fast-forward instructions:
+So before we go through everything in detail, here are the fast-forward instructions:

 1. Create a Ubuntu 14.04 server -- let's call it `Ubuntu 1` -- and connect to it via SSH.
 Then, execute the following to checkout the tutorial scripts and install Docker: